ahmad88me/tada/tadacode/README.md

+## Questions to answer
+* is using rdfs:RANGE for a concept is enough to get numerical data?

 ## To Do

 - [x] compute the centers for each cluster
 - [x] use Fuzzy clustering fit and get the membership (it works fine)
 - [x] predict the new resources and see how the membership is performing
-- [ ] Produce the average membership of each cluster
+- [x] Produce the average membership of each cluster
 - [ ] computer the error in each predicted cluster